top of page

 In other words, the five-position spectrum for modern anxiety starts with this:

-Masochism <- Conventional extraversion -> Anomie <- Conventional introversion -> Sadism
+Masochism <- Conventional one-sided extraversion -> Anomie <- Conventional one-sided introversion -> Sadism

 and changes to this:

-Decadent victimhood <- Conventional extraversion -> Decadent disengagement <- Conventional introversion -> Decadent rebellion
+Decadent victimhood <- Conventional one-sided extraversion -> Decadent disengagement <- Conventional one-sided introversion -> Decadent rebellion

 These trends certainly seem to exist in contemporary western culture; so where do we go from here?
 Is western culture in an irreversible slide into fragmentation and social collapse, or can we bounce back from the modern attitude of cynicism and nihilism?